 In-home caregivers may range from nurses to home health aides to therapists.
 When older individuals recover from a surgery at home, for example, they require the skilled medical assistance of a registered nurse.
 Changing wound bandages, checking vital signs and administering medication are services only a licensed medical professional can provide.
 Health services delivered by an in-home caregiver are covered by long-term insurance.

 While a variety of in-home care services are covered under long-term insurance, exclusions exist.
-In general, most policies exclude coverage when drug or alcohol abuse are present, mental disorders are evident, suicide is attempted and self-inflicted injuries are committed.
+Most policies generally exclude coverage when drug or alcohol abuse are present, mental disorders are evident, suicide is attempted and self-inflicted injuries are committed.

 Long-term insurance policies may also refuse reimbursements for care in the event of common illnesses, such as diabetes, heart disease, certain cancers and Alzheimer’s disease.

-Additionally, long-term insurance may refuse benefits for participation in a felony, riot or insurrection.
+Long-term insurance may also refuse benefits for participation in a felony, riot or insurrection.

 Ideally, those in their 40s and 50s should start looking into long-term insurance.
 Starting early gives an individual a better chance of qualifying for long-term insurance.
 The cost of long-term insurance depends on the age of the individual when purchasing a policy, optional benefits (like increased benefits that parallel with inflation) and the maximum time (in days or years) the policy will cover.